nirw4nna/dsc/README.md

 ## Usage
 The DSC Python API is very similar to NumPy but with a few key differences:
-- **Initialization**: the memory pool that DSC can use must be explicitly initialized using `dsc.init(mem_size, scratch_size)` at the beginning of your program.
-If this is not the case init will be called by the DSC Python wrapper, in this case the amount of memory reserved for the main and the scratch memory will be 10% of the total memory of your system.
+- **Initialization**: the memory pool that DSC can use must be explicitly initialized using `dsc.init(mem_size)` at the beginning of your program.
+If this is not the case init will be called by the DSC Python wrapper, in this case the amount of memory reserved will be 10% of the total memory of your system.

 - **Tracing**: DSC has a built-in tracer.
 To use it in Python you can either call `dsc.start_recording()` and